Pitchkit

 2. Skip design tools.
 Use Notion if needed.

-3. Only make a deck if you have to—built directly from the narrative.
+3. Only make a deck if you have to.
+Build it directly from the narrative.

 4. Keep it short, factual, and specific.